 On 23 April 2021, the Mexican government enacted a reform that prohibits the subcontract of personnel services and aims for each taxpayer to directly employ its labour force without the intermediation of an in-house or outsource service provider.
 Only specialised services will be allowed for subcontracting, being those that relate to activities that are not part of the core business or main economic activity of the contracting party.
 All companies rendering specialised services must register and secure a registry number to the labour authority.

 As of 1 August 2021, any payment for the subtracting of personnel, other than those registered as specialised, will not be deductible for income tax purposes, and the corresponding VAT will not be creditable for the payer.

-Whenever the Mexican tax authorities detect during a tax audit that the business restructuring lacks a business reason, or that it does not comply with any of the relevant requirements, the authorization will be void and the tax corresponding to the transfer of shares must be paid.
+Whenever the Mexican tax authorities detect during a tax audit that the business restructuring lacks a business reason, or that it does not comply with any of the relevant requirements, the authorisation will be void, and the tax corresponding to the transfer of shares must be paid.

-Additionally, taxpayers shall include in their authorization requests all “relevant transactions” that are related to the restructure subject to the authorization, and that took place during the five years prior to the request.
+Additionally, taxpayers shall include in their authorisation requests all 'relevant transactions' that are related to the restructure subject to the authorisation and that took place during the five years prior to the request.

 - Any transfer of property, enjoyment, or use of the shares or voting rights of the issuing, acquiring, or transferring entity.

 - A grant of a right over the assets or profits of the issuing, acquiring, or transferring entity upon a capital redemption or liquidation.

 - An increase or decrease in the book value of the shares of the issuing, acquiring, or transferring entity by more than 30% to that determined on the date in which the authorisation is requested.